tundish/blathnaid/NOTES.rst

 in their hundreds a thick swarm of bats.
 In a flurry of fur and leather they ascended in a column like the smoke of a wet chimney.

 As they beat their wings, they raised an evil cloud of dust and metal.
-This haze rose up until the sun itself burned white and angry like a miner's match.
+This haze rose up until the sun itself burned white and fierce like a miner's match.

-Then all together they turned and headed north towards the City.
+Then all together they turned and headed east towards the City.

 The Return
 ----------